 The Derwent Estuary catchment includes the River Derwent catchment (7500 km²), the Jordan River catchment (1250 km²) and other areas immediately adjacent to the estuary (375 km²).
-This is a region of varied relief, climate and vegetation; major land uses consist predominantly of natural areas (49%), followed by native production forestry and plantations (26%), agriculture (18%, predominantly grazing), water (5%) and residential (1%).
+This is a region of varied elevation, climate and vegetation; major land uses consist predominantly of natural areas (49%), followed by native production forestry and plantations (26%), agriculture (18%, predominantly grazing), water (5%) and residential (1%).

 Derwent catchment area land use by percentage, 2013

 The River Derwent starts at Lake St Clair and flows southeast through a series of dams, power stations and reservoirs until it joins the Derwent Estuary at New Norfolk, 190 km downstream.
-This is one of the largest rivers in Tasmania, with an average annual flow of about 90 cubic metres per second, and is characterised by highly modified flows, with the generation of hydro-electric power and irrigation causing significant changes to the natural flow regime.
+This is one of the largest rivers in Tasmania, with an average annual flow of about 90 cubic metres per second, and is characterised by highly modified flows, with the generation of hydroelectric power and irrigation causing significant changes to the natural flow.
 Flow modifications and dam infrastructure influence the estuary, and associated impacts include changes in water circulation patterns, oxygen depletion, sediment and silt from erosion from changing water levels, as well as impacts on the seasonal cycles and movement of migratory fish.

-Recent water quality decline
+Water quality decline

 Water quality monitoring

 Prior to this project, a two-year water quality monitoring program (2015–2017) was conducted with a focus on nutrients and sediments.
 Samples were collected monthly at five sites along the main stem of the River Derwent and at the lower end of the eight major tributaries from September 2015 to September 2017.
-Most of these sites replicate a similar monitoring program previously carried out in 1996/1997, to evaluate how water quality has changed over a 20-year period.
+Most of these sites replicate a similar monitoring program previously carried out in 1996–1997, to evaluate how water quality has changed over a 20-year period.
 Download a summary report of key findings.